kookma/TW-Pinboard/README.md

 # TW-Pinboard

-This is a proof of concept for creating a [[pinboard|https://en.wikipedia.org/wiki/Bulletin_board]] plugin
+This is a proof of concept for creating a   [pinboard](https://en.wikipedia.org/wiki/Bulletin_board)

 * a pinboard contains some notices pinned on a board
 * a notice is a tiddler tagged with `pin`